instrumentisto/rust-incubator/3_ecosystem/3_5_collections/README.md

 [Rust] ecosystem has [`crossbeam`] and [`lockfree`] crates, providing efficient lock-free implementations for some collections usually used in a concurrent context.
 Also, consider [`flurry`] and [`chashmap`] crates for a concurrent [hash map][`HashMap`] implementation.

-For better understanding concurrent collections' nature, design, and a motivation behind them, read through the following articles:
+To better understand concurrent collections' nature, design, and a motivation behind them, read through:
 - [Aaron Turon: Lock-freedom without garbage collection][13]
 - [Stjepan Glavina: Lock-free Rust: Crossbeam in 2019][14]
 - [Wikipedia: Non-blocking algorithm][12]